SakuraSedaia/SACR-MC-Rig/E8/Changelogs/SACR_Changelog_E8_A1.md

   - Eyelashes can now be toggled per side
 - Implemented new Eyelid control system using Bendy Bones
 - Remodelled Rig Properties boneshape
+- Automatic Molar/Canine Adjustment relies on Cheek Bones instead of Jaw movement
+- Molar/Canine Height/Width Properties now Mouth Custom Properties instead of Bone Controls
+  - This is meant to help with adjustability and user experience
+- Removed shapes and bones related to old Molar/Canine Adjustments

 ### Armature Additions